Haaland races to recover 'brutal' history of U.S. Native American boarding schools | Law-Order

 Haaland races to recover 'brutal' history of U.S. Native American boarding schools

-U.S. Interior Secretary Deb Haaland said on Friday she is racing to uncover as much history as possible about abuses committed within the old Native American boarding school system, which separated many generations of children from their families in order to wipe out Native American culture.
-These federally funded schools, which operated across the United States from the early 1800s through the 1970s, forcibly assimilated Native American children by forbidding them from speaking their languages or engaging in cultural practices.
+U.S. Interior Secretary Deb Haaland said on Friday she is racing to reveal as much history as possible about abuses within the old Native American boarding school system, which separated generations of children from their families in an attempt to destroy indigenous culture.

-The Congressional bill, which has Republican co-sponsors, would also give a Truth and Healing Commission subpoena powers, which the Interior Department does not have for its own investigation.
-This would force the churches and other institutions that often ran the boarding schools to turn over internal documents.
+The Congressional bill would also give a Truth and Healing Commission subpoena powers, which the Interior Department does not have for its own investigation, to force the churches and other institutions that often ran the boarding schools to turn over internal documents.
 "That would be a game changer," Haaland said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)